-The designers, Joyn Studio, look to ‘put people in the right mood’.
+The designer Joyn Studio look to ‘put people in the right mood’.
 And they sure do.
 At Frantzén, it’s all about ‘casual elegance’ with a Nordic/Japanese influence.

 I wanted to take a portrait of him, but the light was set for dining rather than photography.
 It wasn’t in me to take a so-so photograph of a man who was all about creating the perfect experience.

 Dining at Frantzén, meanwhile, is unique.
-Even if I go back to Frantzén, it won’t be the same – the menu would have changed, the music, the guests, and I would have changed.
+When I go back to Frantzén, it won’t be the same – with new menu, new music, different guests, and I would have changed as a person.
 In any case, I would have ruined the Acne Studios sweater in the wash, like I usually do.